ccgrace/maryland_vaccination/README.md

 3. Identify vaccination sites based on a given address within MD.
 4. Identify the top vaccine providers within the state of MD."

 Summary:	Our project intends to uncover a resident's ability to access the COVID-19 vaccines currently available in Maryland.
 The vaccines currently administered are Pfizer, Moderna, and Johnson & Johnson.
-Maryland is currently reporting a dosage rate of $0.7% among is 6,046 million residents.
+Maryland is currently reporting a dosage rate of $0.7% among its 6,046 million residents.
 We will evaluate availability, identify sites per location, and site providers within Maryland per our selected data sources.

 Data Source:
 Google API